issacg/s3sync/README.md

 Edit config.js to set your AWS credentials and set up the source and destination buckets and paths.

+In the supplied config, there are two syncs set up:

+The first will use a bucket named "srcbucket" in region us-west-2 as the origin, and synchronize the contents of "srcfolder" inside that bucket.
+The destination buckets will be "destbucket_prefix.usw2", "destbucket_prefix.euw1" and "destbucket.cnn1" in us-west-2, eu-west-1 and cn-north-1 respectively.
+The cn-north-1 bucket will use a seperate set of AWS keys (any of the buckets could use seperate keys if needed).
+Further the files will contain the same directory structure as the source beginning from "srcfolder/" except that they will be written under "destfolder/" in the destination buckets.

+The second job will use a bucket named "srcbucket2" in region us-east-1 (S3's US-STANDARD region) as the origin, and synchronize the contents of "srcfolder2" inside that bucket to "destfolder2" in buckets "destbucket_prefix.use1", also located in us-east-1, and the same "destbucket_prefix.euw1" in eu-west-1 from the first job.

 ## Rationale

 Why make another S3 sync tool?
 AWS supports S3 replication as part of S3, and